 Claudia L. Johnson

 Claudia L. Johnson joined the faculty at Princeton in 1994 and was Chair of the English Department from 2004-2012.
 She specializes in eighteenth- and early nineteenth-century literature, with a particular emphasis on the novel.
-In addition to eighteenth-century survey courses, she teaches courses on gothic fiction, sentimentality and melodrama, the history of prose style, film adaptations of novels into film, on Samuel Johnson, and, of course, Jane Austen.
-In addition, she has strong interests in eighteenth-century music and culture, in the idea of voice, in mysteries and narrative theory, in Yiddish story, and in the American Songbook of the 1930’s and 1940s.
+In addition to eighteenth-century courses, she teaches courses on gothic fiction, sentimentality and melodrama, the history of prose style, film adaptations of novels into film, detective fiction, Samuel Johnson, and, of course, Jane Austen.
+In addition, she has strong research interests in eighteenth-century music and culture, in the idea of voice, in letterpress printing, in Yiddish story, and in the American Songbook of the 1930’s and 1940s.